neuro-ml/imops/README.md

 # Imops

 Efficient parallelizable algorithms for multidimensional arrays to speed up your data pipelines.
 Docs are [here](https://neuro-ml.github.io/imops/).
+Benchmarks are [here](WAITING FOR BENCHMARKS).

 # Install